Introduction -contractor close down limited company

 How to liquidate limited company

-In this article, we will look at how do you close a ltd company.
-We will also consider the processes to carry out when you are closing down a ltd company.
-In addition, we will also look at what is the tax on winding up a limited company.
+In this guide, we will look at how do you close a ltd company.
+We’ll also consider the processes to carry out when you are liquidating a limited company.
+In addition, we’ll also look at what is the tax on winding up a limited company.

-When we look at how to liquidate a limited company it is key to consider what funds are left in the company.
-Basically, when you are liquidating a limited company (this is also known as winding up a limited company), any final funds that remain in the company are payable to the business shareholders.
-Therefore, as part of dissolving a company (UK), the final pay-outs of the remaining company funds can be as dividends and/or as Capital Distributions.
-To sum up, the distributions are payable when you cease trading a limited company under a formal or informal liquidation.
+When looking at how to liquidate a limited company, it’s key to consider the remaining funds when you dissolve it.
+Basically, when you’re liquidating a limited company (we can also call this winding up a company), any final funds which remain in the company are payable to the business shareholders.
+Therefore, when dissolving a company (UK), the final pay-outs from company funds can be as dividends and/or as Capital Distributions.
+To summarise, the distributions are payable when you cease trading a limited company, under a formal or informal liquidation.

-There is a tax-efficient way when closing a company, to extract the final funds from your business as a UK company contractor.
-Notably, when closing down a company, this comes by way of Capital Distributions.
-The business can make any final dividend or Capital Distribution payments in line with the shareholding ratio before ending a company.
+There is a tax-efficient way when winding down a company, to extract the final funds from your business as a UK company contractor.
+Basically, when closing down a company (UK), this comes by way of Capital Distributions.
+As part of ending a company, the business will make any payments for a final dividend and Capital Distribution on closing a company down in line with the shareholding ratio.

 When an individual receives Capital Distributions from the closure of a company, these fall under the Capital Gains Tax rules.
 As part of company closure, the individual will qualify for Entrepreneur’s Relief (ER) if certain conditions are met.